 All statistics presented in this article are derived from the European Union Labour Force Survey (EU-LFS).
 The EU-LFS is a quarterly, large sample survey providing results for the population in private households in the EU, EFTA and the candidate countries (except Liechtenstein).

 Data in figures 1 and 2 are annual averages of quarterly EU-LFS data.
 Data in figures 3 to 8 are annual data because the variable 'reasons for not working' is not collected on a quarterly basis.
 Figures 5 and 7 use annual data for consistency with other reported data.

 The concepts and definitions used in the EU-LFS follow the guidelines of the International Labour Organization (ILO).

-- Inactivity rate is the share (in %) of the inactive population in the total population in the same age group living in private households.
+- Outside the labour market rate is the share (in %) of the population outside the labour market in the total population in the same age group living in private households.

 - Young Child is any individual younger than 7 years at the end of the reference week.